-If you're required to report for more than one establishment, you must complete and file Form 8027-T, Transmittal of Employer's Annual Information Return of Tip Income and Allocated Tips, with Forms 8027.
+If you're required to report for more than one establishment and you file Forms 8027 on paper, you must complete and file Form 8027-T, Transmittal of Employer's Annual Information Return of Tip Income and Allocated Tips, with Forms 8027.
 Attach Forms 8027 in establishment number order (lowest to highest).
 For more information on establishment numbers, see Establishment Number, later.
+Form 8027-T isn't filed with electronically filed Forms 8027.